-Professor Kldiashvili’s own gallery/shop stocks a small range of tablecloths alongside paintings and wearable art made by her students and colleagues at the Academy.
+Professor Kldiashvili’s own pop-up gallery/shop stocks a small range of tablecloths alongside paintings and wearable art made by her students and colleagues at the Academy.
 These are the same tablecloths you’ll find in Gallery 27, but they are notably cheaper if you buy them direct.
 Ketevan Kavtaradze often sits behind the register here and will happily tell you all about the project.

 The gallery/shop doesn’t appear to have a name, and I haven’t been able to find any information about it online.

 River-end of Jan Shardini St (just around the corner from Gallery 27 and close to the Meidani market)